Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/09 Chapter-7 Argynvostholt.md

 The leaders of the Order of the Silver Dragon used to convene here.

-> [!quote] ...
+> [!readaloud]
 >
 > Through the dust and cobwebs, you see faded war banners adorning the walls of a spacious chamber, in the center of which stands a heavy wooden table.
 An iron chandelier hangs above the table, which is surrounded by six high-backed chairs with wood-carved dragons perched atop them.
 Slumped in five of the chairs are skeletal humans in tattered chainmail.
 ^485

 If the beacon in area Q53 has been lit, the spirits of these revenants are laid to rest, leaving behind their inanimate corpses.
 If the beacon has not been lit, add the following:

-> [!quote] ...
+> [!readaloud]
 >
 > The corpses tilt their heads in your direction.
 One of them growls, "Why do you the living disturb the dead?"
 ^486

 The skeletal figures are five [[5.
 Mechanics/Bestiary/Undead/Revenant.md\|revenants]].
 All five are lawful evil.
 They are awaiting orders from Vladimir (area Q36) and fight only in self-defense.
 The revenants wear broken chainmail that affords as much protection as leather armor, and they wield longswords.
-As an action, a revenant attacks twice with its longsword, wielding the weapon with both hands and dealing 15 (`dice: 2d10 + 4|avg` (`2d10 + 4`)) slashing damage on a hit.
+As an action, a revenant attacks twice with its longsword, wielding the weapon with both hands and dealing `dice: 2d10 + 4|avg` (`2d10 + 4`) slashing damage on a hit.

 One of the revenants, [[5.
 Mechanics/Bestiary/Npc/Sir Godfrey Gwilym (COS).md\|Sir Godfrey Gwilym]], is a spellcaster with a challenge rating of 6 (2,300 XP) and the following additional feature:

-> [!quote] ...
+> [!note]
 >
 > **Spellcasting.** Sir Godfrey is a 16th-level spellcaster.
 His spellcasting ability is Wisdom (spell save DC 14).
 Sir Godfrey has the following paladin spells prepared:
 >